test-zeus-ai/testzeus-mcp-server/README.md

 # TestZeus FastMCP Server

-A modern FastMCP server that exposes TestZeus SDK functionality to MCP clients like Claude Desktop.
+A modern FastMCP server that exposes TestZeus SDK functionality to MCP clients like Claude Desktop and Cursor.

 ## Features